-Safety and effectiveness of Ceftriaxone in neonates, infants and children have been established for the dosages described under Posology and Method of Administration (see section 4.2).
+Safety and effectiveness of ceftriaxone in neonates, infants and children have been established for the dosages described under Posology and Method of Administration .
 Studies have shown that ceftriaxone, like some other cephalosporins, can displace bilirubin from serum albumin.

-Ceftriaxone is contraindicated in premature and full-term neonates at risk of developing bilirubin encephalopathy (see section 4.3).
+Ceftriaxone is contraindicated in premature and full-term neonates at risk of developing bilirubin encephalopathy.